-Cardiac amyloidosis is a disorder caused by deposits of an abnormal protein (amyloid) in the heart tissue, which make it hard for the heart to work properly.
+Cardiac amyloidosis is a disorder caused by deposits of an abnormal protein (amyloid) in the heart tissue.
+These deposits make it hard for the heart to work properly.

 Amyloidosis - cardiac; Primary cardiac amyloidosis - AL type; Secondary cardiac amyloidosis - AA type; Stiff heart syndrome; Senile amyloidosis

-Amyloidosis refers to a family of diseases in which there is a buildup of clumps of proteins called amyloids in body tissues and organs.
-These proteins slowly replace normal tissue, leading to failure of the involved organ.
+Amyloidosis is a group of diseases in which clumps of proteins called amyloids build up in body tissues.
+Over time, these proteins replace normal tissue, leading to failure of the involved organ.
 There are many forms of amyloidosis.